Harmonica-Men/web-CV/README.md

 * 'Back To Top' button is a feature to jumps the user back to the top of the page.

+* The background image is chosen to give a nice contrast with the font color scheme.

 ## Bugs

 * There are no bugs to fix in the final project